 ok

-SQLite requires write permission on both the database file and its directory (for creating journal and WAL files).
-If you see permission errors:
+SQLite needs write permission on the database file and the directory that contains it, because journal and WAL files are created next to the database:

 Error: unable to open database "projects.db": unable to open database file

-Fix ownership if the database was created by a different user or as root:
+Restore ownership if the database was accidentally created as root:

 mkdir -p ~/databases